alabou/bcp-006-01/docs/NMOS With H.264.md

   - "6", "6.1", "6.2"

 - [Bit Rate](https://specs.amwa.tv/nmos-parameter-registers/branches/main/flow-attributes/#bit-rate)
-  The Flow resource MUST indicate the target bit rate (kilobits/second) of the bitstream.
+  The Flow resource MUST indicate the target encoding bit rate (kilobits/second) of the H.264 bitstream.
+This attribute has no equivalent in the SDP transport file.
   The `bit_rate` integer value is expressed in units of 1000 bits per second, rounding up.

 - [ ] TODO: Indicate that the bit-rate SHALL comply with assocaited declaration within the bitstream, if any (ex. hrd_parameters of the bitstream).